Welcome to Turnabout Counseling

 What to do if you think you or your child has ADHD

 The first thing you can do if you suspect you have ADHD is educate yourself about it.
 There are lots of online resources where you can learn about all the symptoms of ADHD.
-This can be helpful in taking the next step which is getting an evaluation.
+This is helpful in taking the next step which is getting an evaluation.

-ADHD Evaluations: ADHD is relatively easy to evaluate in children.
-There are several evaluation tools that can be used to do this evaluation.
-In conjunction with formal testing instruments, an evaluation usually includes direct observations in the classroom setting (for students), and interviews with you and the family.
+ADHD is relatively easy to evaluate in children.
+But it can be confused with other problems such as high functioning Autism (Asperger’s syndrome).
+There are many evaluation tools used to evaluation ADHD.
+In addition to formal testing instruments, an evaluation usually includes direct observations in the classroom (for students), and interviews with you and the family.

 Do I have to take medication or put my child on medication?

-No. Contrary to popular belief, schools cannot make you put your child on medication if your child has ADHD.
-While medication is still the most effective treatment method and will show results almost immediately, many parents have concerns about putting their children on these strong medications, and rightly so.
-ADHD medications such as Ritalin and Adderral can have serious side effects, just like any medication.
-My personal viewpoint is that if you have reservations about trying medication it may be best to put it off UNLESS your child begins to feel incompetent, “stupid”, or like a “bad kid” because they keep getting in trouble at school or home, or because they can’t seem to get things done as easily as their peers.
-Then it might be a good idea to consult with your child’s pediatrician to discuss medication options.
+No. Schools will not make your child take medication if they have ADHD.
+While medication is the most effective treatment, you may have concerns about putting your child on these strong medications.
+ADHD medications can have serious side effects, like any medication.
+My viewpoint is if you have concerns about medication it may help to put it off unless your child feels incompetent, “dumb”, or like a “bad kid”.
+This happens when they can’t get their work done or they keep getting in trouble.
+Then it may be helpful to consult your child’s pediatrician to discuss medication options.

-Aside from this, there are also various accommodations you can make at home that will help your child work with their ADHD and see better results.
+You can also make accommodations at home that will help your child work with their ADHD and see better results.